Skip to main content

 Training and Outreach Services

-Related presentations on welding and cutting for workplaces in general industry and construction, toxic and hazardous substances, respiratory protection, and hazard communication are available to assist employers to train their staff.
+Related presentations on welding and cutting for workplaces in general industry and construction, toxic and hazardous substances, respiratory protection, health hazards special emphasis program and hazard communication are available to assist employers to train their staff.
 The presentations should be modified to address site-specific conditions and hazards.
+These pre-recorded webinars on hazard communication, respiratory protection and toxic and hazardous substances can also be accessed at any time.

 Lastly, the NCDOL Library offers free safety and health videos (including streaming video services) and related research assistance on consensus standards (i.e., ANSI, NFPA, NEC).